fedor1984/fedor1984/pages/english.md

 |00010000-0010FFFF|4                       |

 <br />
-As we already explained above, only one byte is required for the Latin letter E, because this code point is located in BMP.
+We already know that only one byte is required for the Latin letter E, because this code point is located in BMP.

 For the “tick ✓” symbol, 3 bytes are required, as it lies in the third range.